 The Conservation Foundation’s Green Earth Harvest program is devoted to healthy soil, healthy vegetables, healthy people, and healthy communities.
-Our program creates a place where farmers and eaters who value responsibly grown, delicious food, come together to do their part to support local farming, care for our earth and delight in exploring the seasonal harvest.
+Our program creates a place where farmers and eaters who value responsibly grown, delicious food come together to do their part to support local farming, care for our earth, and delight in exploring the seasonal harvest.

 Want to receive updates on all things Green Earth Harvest?
-Sign up for our monthly newsletter:
+Sign up for our monthly newsletter.

 About The green earth harvest Program

-Green Earth Harvest uses the shareholder approach as the primary method of selling the produce we grow here at McDonald Farm.
+For over 20 years, we’ve used the shareholder approach as the primary method of selling the produce we grow here at McDonald Farm.
 We also grow for our summer farmstand and occasionally sell to restaurants to support the overall program, but our shareholders are the main focus and lifeblood of our farm!

-Through our farmshare model, members of the community purchase a “share” of the farm’s anticipated harvest in advance of the season, becoming “shareholders” which guarantees their share of our season’s harvest.
-In exchange, we plant, cultivate, harvest and distribute a bountiful selection of organic vegetables and herbs.
+Through our farmshare model, members of the community purchase a “share” of the farm’s anticipated harvest in advance of the season, becoming “shareholders,” which guarantees their share of our season’s harvest.
+In exchange, we plant, cultivate, harvest, and distribute a bountiful selection of organic vegetables and herbs.
 2023 is our 21st year of growing for our community!

 ORGANIC & SUSTAINABLE PRACTICES

 At every pickup, you’ll select exactly which vegetables you’d like to take home from our harvest, allowing you to make your veggie farmshare experience exactly right for you!